It took all of 19 seconds for Josh Oglesby to change the complexion of Monday’s Class 4A first-round boys basketball playoff game.

 Cedar Rapids Washington’s 6-foot, 6-inch senior guard, who is committed to play basketball at University of Iowa next season, hit a 3-pointer with 2:36 remaining in the first quarter to put the Warriors ahead of Clinton 14-8.

 Two River Kings turnovers and two more 3-pointers by Oglesby, put Washington ahead 20-8 with 2:17 to go.
-Those nine points turned into a 16-0 run, and Clinton never challenged again in a 70-31 loss.
+Those nine points turned into a 16-0 run, and Clinton would never challenge again.

 “It gave us the momentum, especially to get out of the slump we were playing in the first couple minutes,” Oglesby said.
 “We were rusty.
 We hadn’t played for a while.
 Coach (Brad Metzger) let us take Saturday and Sunday off.
 It got us going.”